gepetobio/100-days-of-code/r1-log.md

 ## R1D35
 Today I studied and did a lot of Functional Programming exercises: Functors, Monads, Curring, Partial Application, Memoization and Transducers.
 I also read some bits of [@YDKJS]((https://twitter.com/YDKJS).

+## R1D36
+Today I studied a bit of Functional Programming (Monads) and I finished the VueJS version of my Random Quote Machine.
+I also started changing the API because the original one is quote unreliable.
+I'll push all the new versions live and to codepen tomorrow.
+I also read some bits of [@YDKJS]((https://twitter.com/YDKJS).